Carolina Vs. Denver! A Tasty Super Bowl Matchup!

 THE SUPER BOWL OF SNACKS!

-I plan to make a LOT of fun Super Bowl food on Feb.
-2 – it’s an American tradition that goes back to the beginning of football it seems, and since I am from Seattle, I will make something out of THIS:
+I plan to make a LOT of fun Super Bowl this year as Carolina takes on Denver – it’s an American tradition that goes back to the beginning of football it seems, and since I am from Seattle, I will make something out of THIS:

 Dungeness Crab Recipes!